 My name is Miranda, and I have this problem where I tend to just say whatever.
 This is the part where you say, "hi, Miranda."Ask me things.

-Anonymous asked: Hi Miranda!
+Anonymous said: Hi Miranda!
 If you were a superhero what would your superpower be?
 And none of that "ability to steal all powers" bullshit because we all know it's cheap and false, like the dreams of most communication majors.

 Hello, anon!
 Don’t you worry your pretty little head.
 If I were a superhero, I would most certainly NOT wish for the ability to steal all powers because I couldn’t deal with that nonsense.
 It’d be groovy gravy if ALL powers were useful all of the time, but I’m convinced that some powers out there just straight-up blow.